DataDog/documentation/content/en/integrations/guide/aws-cloudwatch-metric-streams-with-kinesis-data-firehose.md

 ### Disabling Metric Streaming

-In order to disable metric streaming, you must delete the AWS metric stream resources directly on the <a href="https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Metric-Streams.html" target="_blank">AWS Console</a>.
-In order to prevent loss of data, the following resources will need to be deleted for streaming to be correctly disabled:
+In order to disable metric streaming completely for a given AWS account and region, you must delete the AWS Metric Steam and its related resources.
+In order to prevent loss of metrics in Datadog, it's important to follow these deletion steps carefully:

+If you set streaming up with <a href="https://docs.datadoghq.com/integrations/guide/aws-cloudwatch-metric-streams-with-kinesis-data-firehose/?tab=cloudformation#installation">CloudFormation</a>:
+  1. Delete the stack that was created during the setup

+If you set streaming up through the <a href="https://docs.datadoghq.com/integrations/guide/aws-cloudwatch-metric-streams-with-kinesis-data-firehose/?tab=awsconsole#installation">AWS Console</a>:
-1. The Kinesis Data Firehose delivery stream that delivered metrics to Datadog
+  1. Delete the Kinesis Data Firehose delivery stream that delivered metrics to Datadog
-2. The CloudWatch Metric Stream linked to your delivery stream
+  2. Delete the CloudWatch Metric Stream linked to your delivery stream
+  3. Delete the IAM roles associated with the stream and all other resources that were created while setting up the stream

+Once the resources are deleted, wait for 5 minutes and verify if the region and namespace are disabled under the “CloudWatch Metric Streams” tab for the specified AWS account in Datadog.

 ## Troubleshooting
 To resolve any issues encountered while setting up Metric Streams or the associated resources, please check out [AWS's troubleshooting documentation][3].